jerrinot/subzero/README.md

 type IDs and relies on a serializer registration order.
 This means all your cluster members have to use the same order in Hazelcast serializer configuration.
 This can be somewhat fragile.
-You can make it more robust by providing subclassing Serializer and provide fixes class ID:
+You can make it more robust by subclassing Serializer and returning a fixed class ID:
 ````java
 public class HashMapSerializerExample extends Serializer<HashMap> {